-Antoinette Ellis-Williams, Professor and Chair of Women’s and Gender Studies she teaches: Women, Hip Hop Spoken Word & Social Change; Women & Leadership; Race, Class, Gender Activism, Diversity & Difference; Black Womanhood.
+Antoinette Ellis-Williams, Professor of Women’s and Gender Studies she teaches: Women, Hip Hop Spoken Word & Social Change; Women & Leadership; Race, Class, Gender Activism, Diversity & Difference; Black Womanhood.

 Presented Papers at the National Black Studies Conference, National Women Studies Association, The 63rd Session of the Commission on the Status of Women of the United Nations, and The Rutgers Center on Truth, Racial Healing, and Transformation and the Chancellor’s Commission on Diversity and Transformation, and more.